-This May, Cityread travels from London to Andalucía and back again.
-Visit Odelle’s London flat in our audio installation, Rufina and the Lion, in Whitechapel Idea Store throughout May.
-Or if you can’t get to east London, explore online here
+This May, Cityread travelled from London to Andalucía and back again.
+We visited Odelle’s London flat in our audio installation, Rufina and the Lion, in Whitechapel Idea Store throughout May.
+If you didn’t get to see it, explore online here

-Meet The Muse author Jessie Burton at two very special library events.
-Join us to explore the secrets in your own family trees at our workshops.
-Let our nude models be your muse at life drawing classes in libraries across town.
-And celebrate the impact of Caribbean migration on the capital’s music scene with a very special event with Lloyd Bradley and Jazzie B
+The Muse author Jessie Burton was at two very special library events.
+Many got the chance to explore the secrets in their own family trees at our workshops.
+We had nude models at life drawing classes in libraries across town.
+We celebrated the impact of Caribbean migration on the capital’s music scene with a very special event with Lloyd Bradley and Jazzie B

 Supporters & Funders